pyocd/pyOCD/docs/command_reference.md

 **Usage**: show hprot, set hprot VALUE \
 The current memory transfer attributes value used by the selected MEM-AP.
 This integer value controls attributes of memory transfers.
 It is a direct mapping of the AHB or AXI attribute settings, depending on the type of MEM-AP.
 For AHB-APs, the value is HPROT[4:0].
-For AXI-APs, the value is {AxPROT[2:0}, AxCACHE[3:0]}, e.g. AxPROT in bits 6-4 and AxCACHE in its 3-0.
+For AXI-APs, the value is {AxPROT[2:0], AxCACHE[3:0]}, e.g. AxPROT in bits 6-4 and AxCACHE in bits 3-0.
 Not all MEM-AP implementations support all attributes.
 See the Arm Technical Reference Manual for your device's MEM-AP for details.

 ##### `locked`